Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Energy derivatives

 It is immediate that $\QQ_{\bfh}$ exists if and only if $\bfh\in \DDD_\bfZ$ and it is equivalent to $\PP$.
-The Esscher transform is structure preserving in the sense that $\bfZ$ is also a L\'evy process under $\QQ_\bfh$, where $\bfh$ is commonly called the \emph{market price of risk (MPR)}.
+The Esscher transform is structure preserving in the sense that $\bfZ$ is also a L\'evy process under $\QQ_\bfh$.

-The no arbitrage condition that the discounted traded asset prices are $\QQ_{\bfh}$-martingales trivially holds for the risk-free asset, which is the only traded asset, so that the Esssher transform provides up to infinitely many EMMs $\QQ_{\bfh}$ indexed by $\bfh\in \DDD_\bfZ$, all consistent with no arbitrage.
-The market chooses a MRP $\bfh\in\DDD_{\bfZ}$ based on risk preferences, which we infer by calibrating the model to observed forward and call prices.
+The no arbitrage condition that the discounted traded asset prices are $\QQ_{\bfh}$-martingales trivially holds for the risk-free asset, which as we recall is the only traded asset, so that the Esssher transform provides up to infinitely many EMMs $\QQ_{\bfh}$ indexed by $\bfh\in \DDD_\bfZ$, all consistent with no arbitrage.
+The market chooses a MPR $\bfh\in\DDD_{\bfZ}$ based on risk preferences, which we infer by calibrating the model to observed forward or call prices.

 We now give some results on the $\QQ_{\bfh}$-dynamics of the BDLP $\bfZ$, which by equivalence determines the $\QQ_{\bfh}$-dynamics of $\bfS$.
-We begin with the case where the BDLP is multivariate VG.
+We begin by showing how the parameters of the multivariate VG process change under the Esscher transform.
 While the univariate case can be found in \cite[Proposition~4]{hub}, the multivariate case does not appear to be readily available except in \cite[Theorem 6.3.1]{ant}, and we reproduce this proof below.
 However, it is also an implication of \cite[Theorem 2.16]{BKMS16}.

 \begin{lemma} Suppose $\bfV\sim VG^n(b,\bfmu,\bfSigma)$ under $\PP$.
-If $\bfh\in\DDD_{\bfV}$, then $\bfV \sim VG^n(b_h,\allowbreak \bfmu_\bfh,\Sigma_\bfh)$ under $\QQ_\bfh$, where
+If $\bfh\in\DDD_{\bfV}$, then $\bfV \sim VG^n(b_h,\allowbreak \bfmu_\bfh,\bfSigma_\bfh)$ under $\QQ_\bfh$, where

 and $ K_\bfh$is defined in \eqref{defnm}. \end{lemma} \begin{proof} Let $\bfh \in \DDD_{\bfV}$, then there always exists an open neighborhood $U\subseteq\RR^{n}$ about $\bfnull$ such that if $\bftheta\in U$, then $\bftheta+\bfh\in\DDD_{\bfV}$.
 The moment generating function of $\bfV$ under $\QQ_\bfh$ is